benricok/Delphi-PAT10/README.md

 3. Topic: Encryption and Decryption.

 ## How to use the tool
-1. Open the endecryptToool.exe application.
+1. Open the endecrypt.exe application.
 2. The Help button will show you this message.
 3. There are two modes to for processing the message.
 Encrypting and Decrypting.